Patrick Agyemang (soccer, born 2000)

-Patrick K. Agyemang (/ˈɔːdʒiːmɔːn/, AW-jee-mawn, born November 7, 2000) is an American professional soccer player who plays as a forward for EFL Championship club Derby County and the United States national team.
+Patrick Kwakye Agyemang (/ˈɔːdʒiːmɔːn/, AW-jee-mawn, born November 7, 2000) is an American professional soccer player who plays as a forward for club Derby County and the United States national team.

+Prior to fully professional soccer, Agyemang played a single season with USL League Two club Western Mass Pioneers, with whom he won the Eastern Conference title with in 2021.
+Agyemang was selected 12th overall in the 2023 MLS SuperDraft by Charlotte FC after two seasons each of college soccer with the Eastern Connecticut Warriors and Rhode Island Rams, respectively.
+In his first season of professional soccer, Agyemang split his time between Charlotte FC and their MLS Next Pro reserve team, Crown Legacy FC, but the following season he was fully incorporated into Charlotte FC's first team.
+In 2025, Agyemang received his first call-up to the United States national team, and was later selected for the 2025 CONCACAF Gold Cup, during which he helped the United States place runners-up behind Mexico.
+Later that year, after three seasons in Major League Soccer, Agyemang transferred to EFL Championship club Derby County for a Charlotte FC record fee of around $7 million.

 Early career

 Youth career

 Agyemang was born in East Hartford, Connecticut to Ghanaian parents.
 He and his family called his childhood home in East Hartford "the Headquarters".
 He attended East Hartford High School where he was a varsity starter in soccer for two years and was named all-conference in 2017.
 While in high school, Agyemang also played club soccer for the Hartford Hellions Soccer Club.

 College career

 Eastern Connecticut Warriors

 In 2018, Agyemang attended Eastern Connecticut State University to play college soccer.
 In two seasons with the Warriors, Agyemang made 39 appearances, scoring 30 goals and tallying 10 assists.
 In his freshman season, he was named LEC Rookie of the Year and LEC first-team.
 Agyemang was awarded the LEC Offensive Player-of-the-Year, a first-team All-LEC pick nomination and a first-team USC All-New England Region selection during his sophomore season.
 He was also named United Soccer Coaches Division III third team after leading the conference in scoring with 21 goals.